COVID-19 Neurological Manifestations

 Cortechs.ai is bringing the most widely used clinical brain morphometry tool to help with the COVID-19 pandemic.
-While COVID-19 primarily affects the lungs, the latest research shows that patients, especially ones with more severe infection, may also manifest neurologic symptoms of both the central and peripheral nervous system, as well the skeletal muscular symptoms.
+While COVID-19 primarily affects the lungs, the latest research shows that patients, especially ones with more severe infection, may also experience COVID-19 neurological manifestations of both within the central and peripheral nervous system, and the skeletal muscular symptoms.

-Research shows that patients with COVID-19 can present with:
+Research shows that patients can present with COVID-19 neurological manifestations such as:

 - Large vessel strokes, especially patients under the age of 50